JayChase/ngx-express-universal/README.md

 "build-set-server-main-bundle": "node build/setServerMainBundle"
 ```

-## chosing between server seide render or server to client transition
+## chosing between server side render or server to client transition

 For server side the index in server.ts should be: